![]() |

 Sorry, we do not allow Telnet access to our servers.

 We Strongly Suggest you make backups on a regular basis.
 You will see the backup selection in the main control panel when you login.
 The backup can be downloaded and saved on your own PC.
-We make every effort to maintain out server and the integrity of your content.
+We make every effort to maintain our server and the integrity of your content.
 However, you are solely responsible for keeping current backups of your website content.

-If you have any other questions, please send us an email or call 585.482.7366.
+If you have any other questions, please send us an email or call 520.262.3306.